 In lieu of flowers, donations may be made to Hope Soars, 1410 Maple Hill Rd., Castleton-On-Hudson, NY, 12033 or at hopesoars.org.
 Please visit www.mcloughlinmason.com.

-To plant a tree in memory of Dennis Tompkins, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dennis Tompkins, please visit our floral store.